Learn how to become a licensed Social Worker In Iowa. License, education, and employment information for anyone interested in Social Work in Iowa.

 Education is highly valued in Iowa, with a strong focus on providing quality schooling at all levels.
 The state consistently ranks highly in national education rankings and has numerous school districts renowned for their academic achievements.

-Bachelor’s Degree: To become a licensed bachelor’s social worker (LBSW) in Iowa, individuals must have a bachelor’s degree in social work (BSW) from a program accredited by the Council on Social Work Education (CSWE).
-This degree typically requires four years of full-time study, including coursework in social work theory, research methods, human behavior, policy, and field practicum experience.
+A licensed bachelor’s social worker (LBSW) in Iowa requires a BSW from a program accredited by the Council on Social Work Education (CSWE).
+This degree typically requires four years of full-time study.
+Coursework includes social work theory, research methods, human behavior, policy, and also a field practicum experience.

 To become a Licensed Independent Social Worker (LISW) in Iowa, individuals must hold a master’s or doctoral degree in social work from a CSWE-accredited program.
 The program must include coursework in human behavior, social policy, research methods, and clinical practice.
 Additionally, candidates must complete a minimum of two years of post-graduate supervised clinical experience.